viky-ai/website/doc/index.md

 ### What is viky.ai?

-viky.ai is an open source platform where you can __use, create and share bricks that help you analyse texts in any languages__.
+viky.ai is an open source platform where you can __use, create and share bricks that help you analyze texts in any languages__.
 Text analysis can be quite difficult and it is our purpose to simplify that task as much as possible.

 To do that, let's say that we want to build a house.
 For this, we want to use walls.
 And to build walls, we will need bricks.